Codeception/codeception.github.com/docs/07-BDD.md

 ### Background

-If a group of scenarios have the same initial steps, let's that for dashboard we need always need to be logged in as administrator.
+If a group of scenarios have the same initial steps, let's that for dashboard we always need to be logged in as administrator.
 We can use *Background* section to do the required preparations and not to repeat same steps across scenarios.

 {% highlight gherkin %}